 At the same time, investors expressed interest in opportunities to invest directly in specific assets—fisheries, floodplains, forests and more.
 That’s where NatureVest comes in.
 Building on our 60+ year history of on-the-ground conservation work, we have identified a platform of projects that we think hold great potential for impact investing.

-In the Western Indian Ocean, for example, TNC is mobilizing an $80 million (USD) debt-swap for the government of the Seychelles in exchange for their commitment to enhance marine conservation and climate adaptation commitments.
-In this type of arrangement, funds are raised to swap a country’s existing commercial or bi-lateral debt for a new note payable to a national trust fund that will apply the funds to conservation activities.
+In the Western Indian Ocean, for example, TNC is mobilizing an $80 million (USD) debt-conversion for the government of the Seychelles in exchange for their commitment to enhance marine conservation and climate adaptation commitments.
+In this type of arrangement, funds are raised to convert a country’s existing commercial or bi-lateral debt into a new note payable to a national trust fund that will apply the funds to conservation activities.
 Through NatureVest, we aim to replicate this model to help other small island nations invest in marine conservation efforts that will limit the risks and costs posed by climate change.

 Impact investing could also help us leverage our marine expertise to help fisheries become more sustainable.
 In Morro Bay, California, for example, TNC pioneered an unlikely collaboration to transform the local groundfish harvest and business model to one of greater economic and environmental sustainability.
 By purchasing trawl-fishing permits and joining the fishing community, we were able to demonstrate the value of less-damaging fishing practices that result in higher incomes for fishers.
 Of course this kind of work takes a lot of capital; tapping into new sources of funding will allow us to replicate this success story in struggling fisheries across the world.
 Investors could ultimately receive a share of the recovered fishery.